Ingram Prioritizes IoT With New Center of Excellence

 The Impact: IoT is a multi-trillion market opportunity as governments and businesses adopt smart technologies and automated systems that range from manufacturing to smart cities to home management.
 While IoT is big business, the channel is slow to adopt holistic IoT practices.
 According to The 2112 Group (publisher of Channelnomics), only 17% of solution providers see IoT as a growth opportunity this year.

 Background: In its role as a distributor, Ingram Micro is a strong advocate of IoT technology and channel enablement.
-Last year, Ingram hosted the industry’s first dedicated IoT channel event and launched an IoT marketplace.
+Last year, Ingram hosted the industries first dedicated IoT channel event and launched an IoT marketplace.

 The Buzz: